-- Isongenic Engine: One of the most promising engines out there today.
-Massively multiplayer networking built in, uses Node.js and MongoDB, and has canvas or DOM–based graphics.
+- Isogenic Engine: One of the most promising game engines out there today.
+It has massively multiplayer networking built in, uses Node.js and MongoDB on the server-side, and can output canvas or DOM–based graphics.

 HTML5 game tools

-The following can be useful in developing games based on Web technologies.
+The following can be useful when developing games based on Web technologies.

 - Node.js: Node is often used as a multiplayer game server, controlling the logic and handling the WebSockets connections to the players.
-It can be used for player authentication and the storage of data so game play can persist over multiple game sessions.
-This is all made relatively easy with great third-party modules, like Socket.IO for WebSockets, and others that handle Redis and MongoDB for storage, for example.
+It can be used for player authentication and the storage of data so gameplay can persist over multiple game sessions.
+This is all made relatively easy with great third-party modules, like Socket.IO for WebSockets, and others that handle Redis and MongoDB for storage.

-- DOM Storage is great for storing data locally on the player's device.
-This way you can cache game data and allow the game to pick up where the player left off.
+- DOM Storage: Great for storing data locally on the player's device.
+This way you can cache game data and allow the game to continue where the player left off.

-- The Full Screen API allows you to expand any HTML element to ﬁll the user's screen, even if the browser isn’t running full-screen itself.
-The Mozilla implementation is not perfect yet because you can’t use the whole key board in full-screen mode, but it’s in the latest Nightly builds and works in all other respects.
+- Full Screen API : Allows you to expand any HTML element to ﬁll the user's screen, even if the browser isn’t running full-screen itself.

-Not every browser supports every part of HTML5.
-For example, Canvas isn’t supported out of the box by any Internet Explorer below version 9.
+Note: Not every browser supports every part of HTML5.
+For example, Canvas isn’t supported out of the box by any Internet Explorer version below 9.
 However, you can use Explorer Canvas to replicate canvas functionality (but that is not ideal and does not perform as well).
 WebSockets is supported by IE only in IE 10, and it isn’t supported in the stock browser of Android.
 But again, you can fake this by using Flash for the sockets, such as with Socket.IO.
-WebGL has patchy support; Safari and Opera have it disabled by default and Internet Explorer requires at least version 11.
+While supported in the latest versions of every other browser, WebGL in Internet Explorer requires at least version 11.